StrangeRanger/bash-style-guide/docs/guidelines/style.md

 <!-- TODO: Re-review the wording of the below guidelines. -->

-- **Selective Use**: Use the `declare` command to manage advanced variable attributes, such as associative arrays.
+- **Selective Use**: Use `declare` to set or manage advanced variable attributes, such as associative arrays.
 For simple variable declarations, or when keywords like `local` and `readonly` are sufficient, avoid using `declare`.
-    - **Reason**: The `declare` command is useful for managing complex variable types, such as associative arrays, or when specific attributes are needed.
-However, using `declare` for basic variable assignments can reduce readability and is often unnecessary.
+    - **Reason**: `declare` is useful when a variable needs explicit Bash attributes.
+However, using `declare` for basic variable assignments adds noise and can reduce readability.

 ///// details | Example
     type: example